FREE SHIPPING on orders over $75 International: over $250

 The quality of the jet matters when the force of its pressure should be able to "pierce" the tea leaves, extracting the taste from them.
 A jet that breaks and thereby loses pressure cannot accomplish such a task.

-But when we pour from a teapot, we decant the already-made tea.
-The water that should be able to penetrate tea leaves should be coming not from a teapot but a kettle.
-And even then, often, we prefer to be more gentle with leaves and not to pour water on them directly.
+But when we pour from a teapot, we decant the tea that has already been made.
+The water that can penetrate tea leaves comes not from a teapot but from a kettle.
+And even then, we often prefer to be gentler with leaves and not pour water directly on them.

-So, in my opinion, this factor is more significant for choosing a kettle than for a teapot.
+In my opinion, this factor is more significant when choosing a kettle than when choosing a teapot.

 On the other hand, one of the most important factors when choosing a teapot is the draining speed.